Text Here

 Julio Bermudez, DPACSA, directed the Sacred Space and Cultural Studies program at the Catholic University of America School of Architecture and Planning.
 His scholarship focuses on architectural phenomenology and neuroscience in relationship to culture and spirituality.
 He has published three books: “Spirituality in Architectural Education” (CUA Press, 2023), “Architecture, Culture and Spirituality” (with Tom Barrie & Phillip Tabb, Routledge 2015), and “Transcending Architecture” (CUA Press 2015).

-Roberto Chiotti
+Roberto Chiotti | Chair

-In addition to obtaining his professional architecture credentials, Roberto Chiotti, OAA, FRAIC, LEED AP, CAHP completed a graduate degree in Theology and Ecology.
-He is a founding principal of Larkin Architect Limited, a Toronto based firm specializing in the design of sustainable sacred space for parishes and religious communities, mostly within the Christian tradition.
+In addition to obtaining his professional architectural degree in 1978 from the University of Waterloo, Canada, Roberto Chiotti completed his Master of Theological Studies degree at the University of St. Michael’s College, University of Toronto in 1998 with a specialty in Theology and Ecology obtained through the Elliott Allen Institute for Theology and Ecology at St. Michael’s.
+He is founding principal emeritus of Larkin Architect Limited, a Toronto based firm specializing in the design of sustainable sacred space for parishes and religious communities, mostly within the Christian tradition.
 In addition to his teaching appointments, Roberto has been invited to speak on the topics of liturgical design, sacred space, eco-theology, and the architectural response to the ecological crisis at universities, colleges, and conferences throughout North America and abroad.

 Nooshin Esmaeili